StoweWilson/new_minted/README.md

 # new_minted
-objective
+Objective:
-  am inpired by the brand minted new york and and love web dev so decide to re-make thier website with my little spin on it. in progress the chlothing pages the font
+  I am inpired by the brand minted new york and and love web dev so decide to re-make thier website with my little spin on it. in progress the chlothing pages the font